openebs/website/website/src/blogs/2018-01-08-austin-kubecon-persistent-storage-round-up-and-looking-beyond.md

 KubeCon showcased a demo of launching [glusterfs in containers](https://schd.ws/hosted_files/kccncna17/7b/KubeRunningYourStorage1208.pdf).
 While this is feasible, it might put some hard requirements on the amount of RAM and CPU required for running the software optimized for running in the nodes in containers.

-To be container native storage, the storage software needs to be broken down into micro-services, just like how Kubernetes runs using micro-services.
+To be container-native storage, the storage software needs to be broken down into micro-services, just like how Kubernetes runs using micro-services.
 There has to be greater flexibility provided to the developers and operations to run seamlessly on their choice of hardware!

 OpenEBS does just that!
 OpenEBS provides all the enterprise grade storage features by its open-source containers that can run anywhere. _No kernel dependencies and vendor lock-in._ A typical data path using the OpenEBS Containers is as follows: